monoton-music/TouchDesigner-LaunchControl-Utility/README.md

 5. Place `launchcontrol_select.tox` anywhere you want to assign the value of the knobs or sliders.

-6. Open `Custom` page in `launchcontrol_select.tox`.

-7. Set the following parameters:
+6. Open `Custom` page in `launchcontrol_select.tox` and set the following parameters:

     - **Master OP Name**: Enter `LaunchControl_master`.
     - **Depth Level**: Set the number of levels up in the directory hierarchy from the current location of `launchcontrol_select.tox` to where `launchcontrol_master.tox` is located.
 For example, if `launchcontrol_master.tox` is located two levels up, set `Depth Level` to `2`.